omerap12/Anomaly-Detector/README.md

 # -Anomaly-Detector
-Simple anomaly detector for "Advanced Programming 1" in C++
+Simple anomaly detector for Advanced Programming 1 course at BIU in C++